 Overall, Denmark continues to be a strong political and financial supporter of sexual and reproductive health and family planning (SRH/FP).
 Denmark was one of the co-initiators of the SheDecides initiative, and in March 2018, the Minister for Development Corporation co-hosted the one-year anniversary celebration of SheDecides at a High-Level conference in South Africa.
 Furthermore, Denmark was one of three co-hosts – together with UNFPA and Kenya – of the ICPD+25 Summit in Nairobi in November 2019, marking the 25th anniversary of the ICPD Programme of Action and calling for acceleration of the promises to fully implement the ICPD agenda.

-In September 2018, the Danish government released its priorities for Danish development cooperation for 2019.
-It has women/gender equality and education – which includes SRH/FP - as a key priority and it describes “record high” investments in SRH/FP in 2019.
+In October 2019, the new Danish government released its priorities for Danish development cooperation for 2020.
+It has women/gender equality and education – which includes SRH/FP - as a key priority and it describes “record high” investments in SRH/FP in 2020.

 The Danish All Party Parliamentary Group on SRH/FP continues to stand strong in the Danish Parliament with more than 50 members (out of 189).

 In 2017 a broad majority of Danish political parties adopted the strategy “The World 2030 – Denmark’s strategy for development cooperation and humanitarian action”, which is now directing Danish ODA.
 The strategy, which is centred around Danish contributions to implementation of the SDGs, has four strategic priorities.
 One of these is “Freedom – democracy, human rights and (gender) equality”, which centres around the protection and advancement of the human rights of women and girls, including to SRHR.